kyxap1/starred/README.md

 - [togetherjs](https://github.com/jsfiddle/togetherjs) - A service for your website that makes it surprisingly easy to collaborate in real-time.
 - [vega](https://github.com/vega/vega) - A visualization grammar.
 - [ContentTools](https://github.com/GetmeUK/ContentTools) - A JS library for building WYSIWYG editors for HTML content.
-- [wekan](https://github.com/wekan/wekan) - The open-source kanban (built with Meteor).
+- [wekan](https://github.com/wekan/wekan) - The Open Source kanban (built with Meteor).
+Docs at https://github.com/wekan/wekan-doc/wiki .
 Keep variable/table/field names camelCase.
 For translations, only add Pull Request changes to wekan/i18n/en.i18n.json , other translations are done at https://transifex.com/wekan/wekan only.
 - [tf-rules](https://github.com/candidpartners/tf-rules) -
 - [is-my-json-valid](https://github.com/mafintosh/is-my-json-valid) - A JSONSchema validator that uses code generation to be extremely fast
 - [doT](https://github.com/olado/doT) - The fastest + concise javascript template engine for nodejs and browsers.
 Partials, custom delimiters and more.